Central Auckland Parks

 About Albert Park

 The park’s centrepiece is a large cast iron fountain that arrived from Britain in 1881 and remains operational.
 The fountain features dolphins ridden by cherubs blowing horns that spout water, surmounted by a figure of Aphrodite.
-It’s one of the more ornate heritage pieces of public infrastructure in central Auckland.
-Around the fountain are several statues commemorating notable historical figures.
+It is one of the more ornate heritage pieces of public infrastructure in central Auckland.
+Around the fountain are several statues commemorating notable historical figures, including Queen Victoria and Governor George Grey.

 History Beneath the Surface